Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     ~~~~~^~~~~~
 ```

-Apparently Mojo thinks that calling a def function can give an exception.
-Through some notes we get some suggestions to fix this:
+Because def functions are more dynamic and not so strictly controlled, there is a greater chance that an exception will occur inside them.
+The notes suggest how to fix this:
 ```
 note: try surrounding the call in a 'try' block
 note: or mark surrounding function as 'raises'